ClDaly2904/portfolio-project-1-html-css/docs/README.md

 - ### Meditation and Yoga pages
     - Intro section - gives the user an understanding of what each method entails and how it can be beneficial to them.
 This is presented first on the page as they are more likely to carry on reading once they have seen the positive effects both meditation and yoga give.
     ![Screenshot of meditation introduction section](docs-images/what-meditate-screenshot.png)
-    - How to section - gives the user a basic understanding how to undertake the practice and provides resources for further information.
+    - How to section - gives the user a basic understanding of how to undertake the practice and provides resources for further information.
 The image gives a visual demonstration and the video provides a more immersive experience for the user (does not autoplay as per best practice)
     ![Screenshot of how to meditate section](docs-images/how-meditate-screenshot.png)
     - Equipment section - allows the user to see what equipment they might need.
 Links to buy equipment which may make the user excited to have a go at one or both of the practices.
 Also provides 'at home' alternatives for those who want to try meditation or yoga out before investing.
 Also has a call to action button to entice the user to find a meditation/yoga group near them, as many people like the social aspect of exercise or are more committed when part of a group.
     ![Screenshot of meditation equipment section](docs-images/equipment-meditate-screenshot.png)